 1. Run config(8) to generate the kernel source code:

-'''

 /usr/sbin/config MYKERNEL

-'''

-2. Change into the build directory. config(8) will print the name of this directory after being run as above.
+2. Change into the build directory. config(8) will print the name of this directory as above. tory after being

-'''

-cd ../compile/MYKERNEL

-'''
+cd/compile/MYKERNEL

 3. Compile the kernel:

-'''

-make depend
+make depend # make

-make

-'''

 4. Install the new kernel:

-'''

 make install

-'''